Door County, WI

 My must-dos while in Door County have a lot to do with food.

 White Gull Inn’s cherry stuffed French toast has a cream cheese filling and plenty of Door County cherries.
-It’s rich and tough for one human to take down a full order.
-The White Gull won Good Morning America’s Best Breakfast Challenge in 2010.
+It’s rich and is tough for one human to take down a full order.
+Thanks to this item, The White Gull won Good Morning America’s Best Breakfast Challenge in 2010.

 Three-Plus-Days: The Should-Do List